dganesh05/crop-synthetic-disease/README.md

 **Features that did not contribute to disease presence:**
-* Was there previous history of Early Blight in this field?
+* Was there a previous history of Early Blight in this field?
 * Was the field irrigated from overhead sprinklers?
 * Is the infection found only on mature leaves?
 * Are the affected leaves wilting?